Page Content

 Jay Alix

-In 2018, Mayo Clinic received a gift of $200 million from Mr. Jay Alix, noted philanthropist of Birmingham, Michigan.
+In 2018, Mayo Clinic received a $200 million gift from Mr. Jay Alix, noted philanthropist of Birmingham, Michigan.
 The endowment gift, the largest ever to Mayo Clinic, was designated to Mayo Clinic School of Medicine to expand scholarship opportunities and further innovation in the school’s curriculum.
-In appreciation of his generous gift, the school across all campuses will be known as Mayo Clinic Alix School of Medicine.
+In appreciation of his generous gift, the school is now known as Mayo Clinic Alix School of Medicine across all three campuses.

-In addition to his past consulting work and private equity investment experience, Alix has lectured widely, written many articles on turnaround management, co-authored two books on the financial issues facing companies in reorganization, and given many speeches on corporate transitions, turnarounds, and the corporate revitalization process.
+In addition to his past turnaround work and private equity investment experience, Jay has lectured widely, written many articles on turnaround management, co-authored two books on the financial issues facing companies in reorganization, and delivered many keynote speeches on various topics including corporate transformations, turnarounds, and the corporate revitalization process.

 “This gift will further enable Mayo’s medical school to recruit the best medical students and to create a curriculum that trains them to harness evolving radical advances in medical science and technology to the greatest benefit of patients.” – Jay Alix

-Former U.S. President Clinton appointed Alix to the National Bankruptcy Review Commission in December 1994, the only businessperson and non-lawyer to serve on the 9-member commission.
-He served as a strategic advisor to Dennis Archer during his first term as Mayor of Detroit in 1994.
-The Turnaround Management Association presented Alix with the 2002 Chairman's Award in recognition of his "pioneering leadership role" in helping to create and build the turnaround industry.
-The Japanese Association for Turnaround Professionals honored him as its Inaugural Foreign Member in April 2003.
-He received the Harvey R. Miller Outstanding Achievement Award for Service to the Restructuring Industry in November 2004.
-Alix was awarded Wayne State University's 2005 Michigan Executive of the Year award.
+Former U.S. President Clinton appointed Jay to the National Bankruptcy Review Commission.
+He served as a strategic advisor to Dennis Archer, Mayor of Detroit.
+The Turnaround Management Association presented Jay with the Chairman's Award in recognition of his "pioneering leadership role" in helping to create and build the turnaround industry.
+The Japanese Association for Turnaround Professionals honored him as its Inaugural Foreign Member.
+He received the Harvey R. Miller Outstanding Achievement Award for Service to the Restructuring Industry.
+Jay was awarded Wayne State University's Michigan Executive of the Year award.
+He also received the Distinguished Service Award for Lifetime Achievement from Emory Law School’s Emory Bankruptcy Developments Journal.

-Since 2006, Alix has focused on pro bono advisory and creative activities, including producing award-winning documentary films, six-time Tony-winning Broadway musicals and plays, and Grammy-nominated music.
-He has actively helped restructure the Detroit Public School System and assisted the Norman Rockwell Museum advance its mission nationally and internationally.
+For more than a decade, Jay has focused on protecting the U.S. bankruptcy system, as well as on many creative and pro bono advisory activities, including producing six Tony-winning Broadway musicals and plays, award-winning documentary films, and Grammy-nominated music.
+He actively helped lead the restructuring of the Detroit Public School System and assisted the Norman Rockwell Museum to advance its mission nationally and internationally.

-Alix completed the YPO/Advanced Management Program at the Harvard Business School.
-He holds an MBA in accounting from Rutgers University and a bachelor's degree in finance from the Wharton School at the University of Pennsylvania.
-He began his career as a C.P.A. with PricewaterhouseCoopers in New York.
+Jay completed the YPO/Advanced Management Program at the Harvard Business School.
+He holds an MBA degree in accounting from Rutgers University and a BS degree in finance from The Wharton School at the University of Pennsylvania.
+He began his career as a C.P.A. with PriceWaterhouseCoopers in New York.